lrg56/Project2_Raycaster/README.md

 This program takes in a JSON file containing planes and spheres.
 Then converts them to a PPM format.
 Usage:
-raycaster height width input.json output.ppm
+raycast height width input.json output.ppm